perez987/OpenCore-and-UEFI-Secure-Boot/README.md

 Downloading: Ubuntu
 The requested operation was successful.
 The changes will take effect after the system reboots.
 ```
+## First use of WSL

-At the end, it requests username and password (they are not related to the ones you use in Windows).
+It requests username and password (they are not related to the ones you use in Windows).
 This will be the default account and will automatically log into the home folder.
-It is an administrator account and can run commands with sudo.\
+It is an administrator account and can run commands with sudo.

 WSL boots from the Ubuntu icon in the application menu or by typing ubuntu in the command line window.
-A Bash Terminal window is shown with the prompt in our user folder.\
+A Bash Terminal window is shown with the prompt in our user folder.

 Windows disks are accessible in the path */mnt/c*, */mnt/d* and so on.
 The Linux system is accessible from Windows Explorer >> Linux.
 It is not recommended to modify Ubuntu elements from Windows Explorer, it is preferable to do it from within WSL.\
 If at any time you forget the Linux password >> open PowerShell >> `wsl -u root` (open Ubuntu in the Windows user's directory) >> `passwd <user>` >> request a new password >> exit.

-*Note*: you can install Ubuntu from Microsoft Store to get a fully functional WSL without the need of PowerShell commands.

-## 3. Installing the tools
+## Installing the tools

 In the Ubuntu Terminal window: